Furkantsnb/Tum_Konularda_CSharp_Sorulari/README.md

 Örnek 3 : C# Program to Print All the Prime Numbers between 1 to 100
 Örnek 4 : C# Program to Find the Largest Prime Factor of a Number
 Örnek 5 : C# Program to Check Whether a Given Number is Perfect Number
 Örnek 6 : C# Program to Check Armstrong Number
+Örnek 7 : C# Program to Print Armstrong Number between 1 to 1000
+Örnek 8 : C# Program to Generate the Sum of N Numbers
+Örnek 9 : C# Program to Find the Sum of First 50 Natural Numbers using For Loop
+Örnek 10 : C# Program to Find the Factors of the Given Number
+Örnek 11 : C# Program to Print the Absolute Value of a Number
+Örnek 12 : C# Program to Generate Random Numbers